 ENVIRONMENTAL COMPLIANCE, REGULATIONS AND ORDINANCES

-As explained in the SWMP, the City'sneed updated.
+As explained in the current SWMP, the City's Current stormwater ordinances need updated.
 The Stormwater Department is currently working on draft ordinances to bring local regulations up to date for state standards.

 EDUCATION AND OUTREACH